linode/docs/docs/troubleshooting/disaster-recovery-guide/index.md

 Once you've rebooted your Linode and have SSH access via Lish, determine if a Linode's networking interfaces have been configured and brought up properly.

-1. Print out the contents of the network interfaces file to view the applied configuration from the Network Helper:
+1. Print out the contents of the network interfaces file to view the configuration applied by Network Helper:

     **Debian / Ubuntu**